Heather Maynard

 Heather D. Maynard is the Dr Myung Ki Hong Professor in Polymer Science at the University of California, Los Angeles.
 She works on protein-polymer conjugates and polymeric drugs.
-Maynard is a Fellow of the Royal Society of Chemistry and the American Association for the Advancement of Science.
+Maynard is an elected member of the National Academy of Sciences and American Academy of Arts and Sciences.
+Maynard is also a Fellow of the Royal Society of Chemistry, the American Association for the Advancement of Science, and American Institute for Medical and Biological Engineering.
+Maynard is a 2026 Guggenheim Fellow.

 Early life and education

 Maynard became interested in chemistry during junior high.
 At the age of 12, she decided she wanted to become a professor of chemistry.
 She studied chemistry at the University of North Carolina at Chapel Hill.
 She earned her bachelor's degree with honours at the University of North Carolina at Chapel Hill.
 She moved to the University of California, Santa Barbara for her master's studies in materials science.
 After earning her master's degree in 1995, Maynard joined the California Institute of Technology, where she worked in the research group of Robert H. Grubbs.
 She moved to ETH Zurich as an American Chemical Society Fellow with Jeffrey Hubbell.